lykkecloud/chest/README.md

 # Chest #

 Lykke Web API to store and retrieve key value data.
-It stores any key value pairs against a unique key.
+It stores any string value against a unique key.
 The key is composed of three parts and is case in-sensitive

 1. Category
 2. Collection